Tips & Tricks to Working Remotely

 "Woohoo, I get to work from home!"

-Home-based offices are becoming the norm (unless you work at Yahoo!®), but like with anything else in life, there needs to be a balance.
+Home-based offices are becoming the norm, but like with anything else in life, there needs to be a balance.

 I’ve worked in the traditional professional services and corporate office environment and was fortunate enough to work for a company that transitioned a large portion of its workforce to work from home.
 I was able to manage a team of over 30 professionals who lived all over the country for over 10+ years.
 Some of my team excelled in this environment and I’ve seen some fail.
 I even fell into some of the bad habits as well.